Southbank suburb profile

 Southbank rental market trends

-The rental market in Southbank has shown stability, with house rents remaining unchanged at $665 per week over the past year, while unit rents have experienced a modest increase of 2.9% to $700 per week.
-This steady growth, coupled with Southbank's vibrant lifestyle and proximity to Melbourne's CBD, continues to attract both renters and investors seeking a dynamic urban environment.
+The rental market in Southbank has experienced moderate growth, with house rents increasing by 4.6% over the past year to $680 per week, while unit rents have seen a 2.9% rise to $700 per week.
+As a vibrant suburb with a mix of cultural attractions and modern amenities, Southbank continues to attract renters and investors seeking a dynamic urban lifestyle.

 Suburbs near Southbank